WICG/display-locking/explainers/isvisible.md

   make itself visible.
 In other words, this property doesn't affect the subtree, with the exception of providing the `visibility` value to be inherited by descendant styles.
-* `opacity: 0`: this hides the element and its subtree and allows for animations that fade content in or out.
+* `opacity: 0`: this hides the element and its subtree visually but keeps its layout box and allows for animations that fade content in or out.
 * `display: none`: this hides the element and its subtree, it also destroys rendering state and makes the DOM subtree not take up any time while